How to value a home remodeling contractor business? First, some important industry stats to consider:

 - Business value to revenues (net sales)

-- Business value to EBITDA
+- Value to EBITDA

-- Business value to total business assets
+- Selling price to total business assets

-- Business value to owners’ equity
+- Price to owners’ equity

 Example: Use of valuation multiples for valuation of home remodeling contractors